-God announces the judgment that He is going to bring about in order to destroy all flesh from the earth.
-However, He also intends to save any who will trust His word and obey.
-He gives Noah these instructions:
+God announced the judgment that He was going to bring about in order to destroy all flesh from the earth.
+However, He also intended to save any who would trust His word and obey.
+He gave Noah these instructions:

 14 Make for yourself an ark of gopher wood; you shall make the ark with rooms, and shall cover it inside and out with pitch.
 15 This is how you shall make it: the length of the ark three hundred cubits, its breadth fifty cubits, and its height thirty cubits.
 16 You shall make a window for the ark, and finish it to a cubit from the top; and set the door of the ark in the side of it; you shall make it with lower, second, and third decks.